 The Benefits of Using Moss In Landscaping

 Mosses are small, flowerless plants that belong to the Musci class and Bryophyta division of plants.
-They can be found growing in shaded and damp areas, most commonly on rocks, tree bark, along water, in between decorative rocks or brick and on rooftops.
-In some cases, they can be found in deserts and the frozen tundra.
-Most species of moss grow to a maximum height of two inches or less, but a few will exceed four inches.
-The plants lack a traditional root system, instead using rhizoids to anchor themselves in position.
-Moss plants also lack seeds, instead using spore capsules for reproduction.
+They can grow in shaded and damp areas, most commonly on rocks, tree bark, and water, between decorative rocks or brick, and on rooftops.
+In some cases, they can be found in deserts and the tundra.
+Most moss species grow to a maximum height of two inches or less, but a few will exceed four inches.
+The plants lack a traditional root system instead of using rhizoids to anchor themselves.
+Moss plants also lack seeds instead of using spore capsules for reproduction.
 While some consider moss a weed, others embrace it and actively work to include it in their landscaping endeavors.
 There are many benefits to using moss in landscaping projects.

 Moss Is Beautiful When Planted In Gardens

 The simple, elegant beauty of moss offers several benefits when used in a garden setting.
-Garden moss grows in a variety of vibrant shades of green, a color which has been shown to evoke feelings of serenity, hope, peace and safety.
-Moss is an evergreen type of ground cover, so even if it lies dormant, it will retain its green hue.
+Garden moss grows in various vibrant shades of green, a color that has been shown to evoke feelings of serenity, hope, peace, and safety.
+Moss is an evergreen type of ground cover, so it will retain its green hue even if it lies dormant.
 However, dormant moss won't be as bright as live moss.
 Its timeless beauty is also used to add a feeling of age or stillness to a garden.

 Moss Is an Excellent Choice For Shady Areas

-Moss requires a substantial amount of moisture to thrive, so it is an excellent choice to plant in shady areas, where moisture is retained more readily than areas of full sun.
-It works well in areas where most other plants won't grow well because the ground is too damp, such as near water, under dense foliage and along hills or rocky cliffs.
-Moss can withstand partial sun, especially if exposed during the morning or evening, but it will not grow well in direct afternoon sun.
+Moss requires a substantial amount of moisture to thrive, so it is an excellent choice to plant in shady areas, where moisture is retained more readily than in whole sun areas.
+It works well in areas where most other plants won't grow well because the ground is too damp, such as near water, under dense foliage, along hills or rocky cliffs.
+Moss can withstand partial sun, especially if exposed during the morning or evening, but it will not grow well in the direct afternoon sun.

 Moss Plants Spread and Absorb Swampy Areas

-Swampy areas are especially good places to grow moss.
-Slow moving and stagnant water tends to become a breeding ground for mosquitoes.
-Moss absorbs the excess moisture the mosquitoes need to reproduce so the area becomes unappealing and the mosquitoes will vacate the area.
-Stagnant water can also harbor bacteria that can lead to other problems, such as fetid air or illness.
-Moss not only makes the area look cleaner, it will not smell bad or breed potential illness causing bacteria.
-Since moss grows at a rapid rate, these problems can be cleared up in a relatively short period of time.
+Swampy areas are perfect places to grow moss.
+Slow-moving and stagnant water tends to become a breeding ground for mosquitoes.
+Moss absorbs the excess moisture the mosquitoes need to reproduce, so the area becomes unappealing, and the mosquitoes will vacate the area.
+Stagnant water can also harbor bacteria, leading to other problems, such as fetid air or illness.
+Moss not only makes the area look cleaner, but it also will not smell foul or breed potential illness-causing bacteria.
+Since moss multiplies, these problems can be cleared up relatively quickly.